 Customer service right way

-Simrin Gregory, home Baker and chef based in Singapore avoided an unpleasant social media reaction from an unhappy customer by following up with her and offering to compensate by providing another yet grander 1 kg rich truffle cake, gratis.
-Plus Simrin delivered the cake to the customer’s home free of cost as well which she normally does not do.
+Mary Lian, home Baker and chef based in Singapore avoided an unpleasant social media reaction from an unhappy customer by following up with her and offering to compensate by providing another yet grander 1 kg rich truffle cake, gratis.
+Plus Mary delivered the cake to the customer’s home free of cost as well which she normally does not do.
 This ensured that an unpleasant situation did not escalate and do damage to her fledgling cake business.

-The above four examples from different trades show how a business can provide great customer service and go the extra mile to retain customers and survive the harsh & hostile business scenario, where ever they might be located.
+The above four examples from different trades show how a business can provide great customer service and go the extra mile to retain customers and survive the harsh & hostile business scenario, wherever they might be located.

 Must read- Customer is King